South Lake county, CA History

-According to the St Helena Star, as published in Case’s book, Mrs. Langtry arrived in St. Helena on Sunday May 27, 1888 and stayed there for lunch before departing for her ranch.
+According to the St Helena Star, Mrs. Langtry arrived in St. Helena on Sunday May 27, 1888, soon after her purchase of her property and stayed there for lunch before departing for her ranch.

 The article in the St. Helena Star states the Langtry Party was to return in about a week.

 Mrs. Langtry states a fortnight (fourteen nights) was all she could spare.

 However, once again, the St Helena Star states Mrs. Langtry passed through St. Helena on her way to San Francisco on June 4th, 1888.

 In 1925, Lillie Langtry’s book, “The Day’s I Knew”, was published by the George H. Doran Company.
 In her book she describes her trip to her ranch and describes being involved in the rounding up, corralling and inspecting of all the livestock and branding the young unmarked ones.
 She writes of her vineyard, a sulfur spring she wished to develop and a quicksilver mine she felt they had discovered.

 May 27th and June 4th were travel days so she spent 7 days and 8 nights at her Langtry Ranch and sometime in there she sent a telegram to the man who had secured her property for her, General William H. L. Barnes.

 Mrs. Langtry writes in her book after describing her visit to her ranch, and I quote from page 208: “It is positively tragic to think that, through a combination of circumstances, I never saw the ranch again.
 Unavoidably, the two following summers my work took me to London...”